mRameez110/Cache-Logic/Node Js/001 User SignUp and Login/README.md

-iii) If request status is 200, check the user from dummy Database against providing email iv) if user not found, show relevent message to user v)bcrypt and compare password if user exist
+iii) If request status is 200, check the user from dummy Database against providing email iv) if user not found, show relevent message to user v)bcrypt and compare password if user exist vi)If password not match, send proper message, otherwise transfer control to controller middleware vii) sign token and send response